Vitex agnus-castus, chaste tree: planting, growing, pruning

 In open ground

 Depending on variety, allow a density of 1 bush per m2.
-For a hedge, allow a distance of 1 to 3 m between each Vitex or other bush.
-When planting in open ground, improve drainage if needed using coarse gravel mixed half and half with your garden soil.
+For planting as a hedge, allow 1 to 3 m between each Vitex or other bush.
+When planting in open ground, improve drainage if necessary using coarse gravel mixed half-and-half with garden soil.
 Water regularly during the first summer.

-- Dig a hole twice as wide as the rootball and loosen the soil well
+- Dig a hole twice the size of the rootball and loosen the soil well

-- At the bottom of the hole, place if needed a thick bed of gravel or clay balls to ensure drainage
+- If necessary, lay a thick bed of gravel or clay balls at the bottom of the hole to aid drainage

-- Place the bush centred in the planting hole so that the rootball is level with the soil surface
+- Place the bush centrally in the planting hole so that the rootball is level with the soil surface

 - Backfill with garden soil

-- Firm the soil around the base of the bush and water
+- Firm soil around the base of the bush and water

 In a pot

-Compact Vitex (such as the variety Blue Puffball) are perfectly suited to container growing and make a statement on the terrace where they will release their peppery scent in summer.
+Compact Vitex varieties (such as the Blue Puffball) are perfectly suited to container growing and make a striking feature on a terrace where they release their peppery scent in summer.

-- Spread a draining layer of clay pebbles or pumice
+- Lay a drainage layer of expanded clay balls or pumice

 - Plant your vitex in a mix of leaf mould and garden soil